satra/NiPyPe-Paper/nipype_paper.rst

 shows indirect influence of smoothing on the T maps (same slice) of the main contrast.

-Algorithm comparison is not the only way NiPyPe can be useful for neuroimaging methods researcher.
+Algorithm comparison is not the only way NiPyPe can be useful for a neuroimaging methods researcher.
 In every methods author interest is to make his or hers work most accessible.
 This usually means providing ready to use implementations.
 However, because the field is so diverse,